-Currently, TAVI is included on the MBS for patients with symptomatic severe AS who are at high risk of surgery or who are inoperable.
-TAVI is a new approach in Australia for treating patients who have symptomatic severe aortic stenosis and are at intermediate risk for surgery.
+Currently, TAVI is included on the MBS for patients with symptomatic severe aortic stenosis who are at high risk of surgery or who are inoperable.
+TAVI is a new approach in Australia for treating patients who have symptomatic severe aortic stenosis and are at low risk for surgery.